St Annes and Blackpool Cricket Clubs will have new overseas professionals for the 2017 Northern Premier League season.

 Bandekar is particularly excited about his move to St Annes as his hero is none other than Andrew Flintoff, who learned his cricket there as a youngster prior to going on to England glory.

-St Annes Cricket Club cricket chairman Dave Hopkinson said: “Saurabh has modelled his game on Andrew Flintoff, so he was particularly pleased to get the chance to play at the same place as his hero.”
+St Annes Cricket Club chairman Dave Hopkinson said: “Saurabh has modelled his game on Andrew Flintoff, so he was particularly pleased to get the chance to play at the same place as his hero.”

 Bandekar hails from Mumbai and plays his state cricket with Goa; he has also been in the Bangalore Chargers’ Indian Premier League squad.